kashi618/Atlas-of-Thoughts/3. General/Lists/TV Shows & Movies & Anime & Manga.md

 - The black list
 - The last man on earth
 - the prestige
+- Bad Taste
+- salo
+- last hosue on the left
+- i spit on your grave
+-

 #### Disney Movies
 - (**Movie**) - Beauty and the Beast